 In order to apply for the Doris Thompson Memorial Scholarship you must answer yes to the following

-1. Are you a senior at Study High School?
+1. Are you a senior at a Springfield Public Schools high school?

 2. Are you a mother?

 3. Have you exhibited a strong work ethic and desire to create a life for you and your family? (this should be addressed in your essay)